xufuture/qserv/admin/dupr/docs/partitioning.md

 The Partitioning Scheme
 -----------------------

-The celestial sphere is divided into declination “stripes” of fixed height H.
+The celestial sphere is divided into latitude angle“stripes” of fixed height H.
-For each stripe, a width W is computed such that any two points in the stripe with right ascensions separated by at least W have angular separation of at least H. The stripe is then broken into an integral number of chunks of width at least W. The same procedure is used to obtain finer subchunks - each stripe is broken into a configureable number of equal-height “substripes”,
+For each stripe, a width W is computed such that any two points in the stripe with longitude angles separated by at least W have angular separation of at least H. The stripe is then broken into an integral number of chunks of width at least W. The same procedure is used to obtain finer subchunks - each stripe is broken into a configureable number of equal-height “substripes”,